![]() | |||||||||||||||||||||

 |

-What is the Ideal Body Fat to See
+What is the Ideal Body Fat to See Your Abs?

-Your Abs?
-By Tom Venuto, Fat Loss Coach, ![]() Measuring your body fat percentage is a valuable tool to chart your progress on your quest to get six pack abs.
-Hopefully most people realize by now that abdominal exercises don’t burn fat off your stomach.
-Abs are made in the kitchen, not just in the gym.
+Hopefully by now, most of my readers realize that abdominal exercises don’t burn fat off your stomach, they only develop the muscles underneath the fat.
+Nutrition experts say, "Abs are made in the kitchen, not just in the gym" and there is a lot of truth to that.
 No matter how much you work out, if you don’t eat right and achieve a calorie deficit, your abs will remain covered in a layer of adipose.
-When the realization hits you that you must reduce your body fat percentage to see your abs, one of the biggest questions that pops into your mind is, “how low do I have to get my body fat percentage to see my abs?”
-It’s a tough question and the answer may be different for men than women.
+When the realization hits you that you must reduce your body fat percentage to see your abs, one of the biggest questions that pops into your mind is...
+"How low do I have to get my body fat percentage to see my abs?"
+It's a tough question and the answer may be different for men than women.
 Here's what I'd recommend: First, get familiar with some benchmarks for body fat levels.
 My

 Burn The Fat System has a body fat rating